JeremiahKaren/35percent.github.io/_posts/2019-10-12-affordable-housing-monitoring-audit.md

   whether developers are delivering on their affordable housing promises.
 published: false
 ---
 In 2015 we [revealed](SN article) that developers were routinely failing to deliver on affordable housing promises.
 After the Council [rejected] our complaint we referred it to the Local Government Ombudsman.
-In October 2016, the Ombudsman delivered a damning report saying that..
+In October 2016, the Ombudsman delivered a damning report saying that the Council didn't do any monitoring of s106 social housing delivery and relied entirely upon trusting the developer or housing association to deliver it.
+It concluded 'didn't have any way of knowing how much social housing had been lost" - and ordering the Council to conduct an audit to see how much social housing had been lost and take action to recover it where necessary.

+Three years later and a presentation by the Council's s106 manager concludes that:

 After countless fruitless efforts chasing Councillors for the audit in the three years that followed, in September this year we decided to ask a formal Cabinet question to the Council leader.
 The [response] was that..